Crossword: Other clue variations

 Any type of puzzle may contain cross-references, where the answer to one clue forms part of another clue, in which it is referred to by number and direction.
 E.g., a puzzle might have 1-across clued as "Central character in The Lord of the Rings" = FRODO, with 17-down clued as "Precious object for 1-Across" = RING.

 When an answer is composed of multiple or hyphenated words, some crosswords (especially in Britain) indicate the structure of the answer.
 For example, "(3,5)" after a clue indicates that the answer is composed of a three-letter word followed by a five-letter word.
 Most American-style crosswords do not provide this information.

 Metapuzzles

-Some crossword designers have started including a metapuzzle, or "meta" for short: a second puzzle within the completed puzzle.
+Some crossword designers have started including a metapuzzle, or "meta" for short, a second puzzle within the completed puzzle.
 After the player has correctly solved the crossword puzzle in the usual fashion, the solution forms the basis of a second puzzle.
 The designer usually includes a hint to the metapuzzle.
 For instance, the puzzle Eight Isn't Enough by Matt Gaffney gives the clue "This week's contest answer is a three-word phrase whose second word is 'or'."
 The crossword solution includes the entries "BROUGHT TO NAUGHT", "MIGHT MAKES RIGHT", "CAUGHT A STRAIGHT", and "HEIGHT AND WEIGHT", which are all three-word phrases with two words ending in -ght.
 The solution to the meta is a similar phrase in which the middle word is "or": "FIGHT OR FLIGHT".

+Since September 2015, the Wall Street Journal Friday crossword has featured a crossword contest metapuzzle, with the prize of a WSJ mug going to a reader randomly chosen from among those submitting the correct answer.